markusfrenzel/runpress/README.txt

 5. Go to the RunPress Settings Page and configure it by typing in your Runtastic username and password.
 That's all

 == Frequently Asked Questions ==

+= I like RunPress very much.
+Is it possible to donate to you to show my appreciation to your development? = Sure.
+Just place your <a href="http://markusfrenzel.de/wordpress/?page_id=2336" target="_blank">donation</a> here.
+Even the smallest value will motivate me to keep the development up and running.

 = I get a fatal error: Call to undefined function curl_init() = This plugin uses the PHP curl library.
 Ask your provider to install / activate the curl library if it is not available on your system.